OpsMinds/Summarizer/README.md

-# 🏗️ ML model builder template
+# 🏗️ Service Now Ticket Summarizer

 A simple Streamlit app that lets you build simple ML models with scikit-learn.